christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 @Buneman1971, an early paper on the mathematics of manuscript descent, was also important in the development of modern phylogenetics.
 A trio of papers by Colin
 Flight: @flight1990many, @flight1992stemmatic, and @flight1994complete, works
 out theoretical problems with stemmas and contamination.
+See also
+@hoenen-etal-2017-many.

 # Computational Stemmatology